 How can an employer participate in Preview?

-To participate in Preview, the employer must be registered for EIP.
-Detailed registration information is forthcoming.
+To participate in Preview, the employer must be registered for at least one EIP schedule.
 Registration for EIP, Preview, and EIP resume collections will be open in February.

 If an employer has multiple offices, should the employer register for Preview for each office?